THIRUPATHI-959/nasscom_vsd_soc_design_thirupathi/README.md

 ![image](https://github.com/user-attachments/assets/6dc65290-3a61-4721-a0a1-242982e24675)

+## Die Area Calculation ##
+Values:
+Die width in unit distance= 660685-0
+Die height in unit distance= 671405-0
+Conversion to microns:
+Since 1000 unit distance = 1 micron:

+Die width in microns: 660.685 microns
+Die height in microns:671.405 microns
+Area of the die in square microns:
+Area = 660.685 microns * 671.405 microns = 443587.212425 square microns
+ The area of the die is approximately **443587.21** square microns

 To see the  layout, we have to open the magic file enter the **[magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def] &** after enter this command , Magic file will open. here we can see the layout.